 Correctly setting up and running an antivirus scan on your computer is one of the best starting defenses for keeping your system free of malicious software.
 In these days of widespread malware — email viruses and dubious websites that can infect your computer — a strong defense begins with selecting an antivirus solution for your computer and understanding how to get the most out of it.

 What a Virus Scan Does

 A good antivirus product has tools that will help you to schedule a time for a regular virus scan to take place automatically.
 It will monitor your system and check for viruses introduced by email attachments or through your browser actions, like when you click on links for downloading.
 It will create log reports that will give you information about what it has found, and if possible, it will attempt to repair any damage that the virus has done.
 A comprehensive antivirus protection product will automatically download and install the latest virus definitions prior to executing a scan, ensuring that you are protected from all currently known Internet threats.
-This proactive protection helps by recognizing malicious behaviors that may signal an attempt to infect your computer, and neutralizes them from the start.
+This proactive protection helps by recognising malicious behaviors that may signal an attempt to infect your computer, and neutralises them from the start.

 Tips for Running a Virus Scan

 One of the current problems with malware is its persistence.
 In the old days, computer viruses and malware were "one and done," meaning that they were discovered, cleaned up, and then you were done with it.
 Modern-day malware is persistent, capable of hiding in registries or startup services, and capable of reinfecting the computer on reboot if the malware isn't completely eradicated.
 So part of running a scan is being prepared for persistent malware and understanding how best to combat it.
 With that in mind, here are some tips to consider: